SaiThanushreddy/SocialMediaPlatform/README.md

    npm install
    ```

-3. Set up environment variables by creating a `.env.local` file in the root directory with the following:
+3. Set up environment variables by creating a `.env` file in the root directory with the following:

    ```plaintext
    NEXT_PUBLIC_GRAPHQL_ENDPOINT=http://localhost:4000/graphql